First Nations Health

 Integrated Team Care (ITC) program

-The Integrated Team Care (ITC) Program (formerly known as Care Coordination and Supplementary Services or CCSS) is a service that contributes to improving health outcomes for Aboriginal and Torres Strait Islander people with chronic health conditions through access to care coordination, multidisciplinary care and support for self-management.
+The Integrated Team Care (ITC) Program (formerly known as Care Coordination and Supplementary Services or CCSS) is a service that contributes to improving health outcomes for First Nations people with chronic health conditions through access to care coordination, multidisciplinary care and support for self-management.

 It improves access to culturally appropriate, mainstream primary care services, including but not limited to, general practice, allied health and specialists.

-More information on the program and the organisations delivering the program are available from the links below.
+More information on the program and the organisations delivering the program is available through the links below.

 Health professionals can access the referral form and patient consent form via our HealthPathways sites

-The PHN funds a number of organisations to provide assistance to Aboriginal and Torres Strait Islander people who have been experiencing mental health and wellbeing issues that impact on their daily life.
+The PHN funds a number of organisations to provide assistance to First Nations people who have been experiencing mental health and wellbeing issues that impact on their daily life.

 Coordinators are able to help clients navigate the health system and get support.